datashield/cran/web/index.md

 * [glmChecks](dsBaseClient/glmChecks.html) Checks if the elements in the glm model have the right characteristics
 * [isAssigned](dsBaseClient/isAssigned.html) Checks an object has been generated on the server side
 * [isDefined](dsBaseClient/isDefined.html) Checks if the objecs are defined in studies
-* [logical2int](dsBaseClient/logical2int.html) turns a logical operator into an integer
+* [logical2int](dsBaseClient/logical2int.html) Turns a logical operator into an integer
 * [meanByClassHelper0a](dsBaseClient/meanByClassHelper0a.html) Computes the mean values of a numeric vector across a factor vector
 * [meanByClassHelper0b](dsBaseClient/meanByClassHelper0b.html) Runs the computation if variables are within a table structure
 * [meanByClassHelper1](dsBaseClient/meanByClassHelper1.html) Generates subset tables